Successful IoT Initiatives for Business Leaders: 5 Examples

 A lack of inventory, referred to as stockout, can cost retailers approximately 4% of their annual sales.
 Maintaining proper inventory levels, particularly in brick-and-mortar retail, is a significant task that requires careful tracking and continuous replenishment in large chains.

 Maintaining proper inventory levels is especially important in the grocery industry, where many products have a short shelf life.
-To address this challenge, Giant Eagle implemented a pilot program called "smart shelves" that use dashboards and sensors to monitor inventory on store shelves and also send product information to shoppers' mobile devices.
+To address this challenge, Giant Eagle implemented a pilot program called "smart shelves" that uses dashboards and sensors to monitor inventory on store shelves and also send product information to shoppers' mobile devices.
 After testing this technology in some of its Columbus, OH stores, the company saw significant benefits: it decreased the time needed to replenish out-of-stock items by over 60% and reduced the total number of out-of-stock products on any given day by 50%.

 Hershey’s

-on production.
-These sensors helped Hershey's to make small adjustments to the size of its chocolate bars, in order to comply with size regulations and to achieve the precise weight required.
+Hershey's retrofitted some of its large chocolate vats with connected sensors to measure temperature, allowing the company to gather nearly 60 million new data points on production.
+These sensors helped Hershey's to make small adjustments to the size of its chocolate bars, to comply with size regulations, and to achieve the precise weight required.
 These seemingly insignificant reductions in size can have a significant impact on the company's bottom line, as Hershey's reported that every 1% reduction in size results in savings of $500,000 per 14,000-gallon batch.

 Conclusion